 Before a table is created, you can specify a custom field name by editing the generated name in the Temporary Field Name column of the field mapping screen.
 If you delete a value and leave the Temporary Field Name field blank, then BigQuery Connector for SAP uses the name of the source field for the name of that target field.

-After making any edits to the Temporary Field Name, when you click Save, BigQuery Connector for SAP validates the value, applies BigQuery naming conventions as necessary, and save the changes.
+After making any edits to the Temporary Field Name, when you click Save, BigQuery Connector for SAP validates the value, applies BigQuery naming conventions as necessary, and saves the changes.
 You can validate a value without saving it by pressing Enter.

 For information about setting the default naming method for the target fields, see Default naming options for fields.